Iftahp/yeastTLM/README.md

 # A comparative analysis of telomere length maintenance circuits in fission and budding yeast (under review)
 Data and code for the [article](https://github.com/Iftahp/yeastTLM/#) by Iftah Peretz, Martin Kupiec and Roded Sharan are available in this repository.

-The paper aims at proposing a general machine learning pipeline for telomere maintenance analysis in fission and budding yeast.<br/>
+The paper aims at proposing a general machine learning pipeline for telomere length maintenance (TLM) analysis in fission and budding yeast.<br/>
 The code and data are provided as-is and comes with no warranties.
 We tried to provide detailed documentation within the code.<br/>
 Any feedback is welcomed (or there are problems with executing the code) - see the paper for ways to contact us.